susam/emfy/README.md

 ### Execute Emacs Lisp Code

-The previous section shows how to write some Elisp code and how Paredit helps in keeping the parentheses balanced.
-In this section, we will see how to execute some Elisp code.
+The previous section shows how to write some Emacs Lisp code and how Paredit helps in keeping the parentheses balanced.
+In this section, we will see how to execute some Emacs Lisp code.

  1. Run Emacs: